FromTheRags/THC_challenge/challenge_reverse/android/buyExpress/README.md

-# buyExpress: android app !
+# PIR: android app !

-This repository is a AndroidStudio project of an android application to tweak our **buyExpress application**.
+This repository is a AndroidStudio project of an android application to use more efficiently our **INSA shuttle application**.

-## Mod ification
+## Configuration

+This project is not in production yet, meaning there is not a server online to manage the car, just a local node js server to start on your local network ([the node server](https://github.com/SuperTeam1nsa/PIR_website/tree/372a7337931f0c8842771b4be7517a1e7f6cf31c))
+So you need to configure the IP of the server to connect:
 ### 1. With Android Studio:
 *  Open the project in Android Studio
 *  edit file `strings.xml` in `app/src/main/res/values` with the good ip/URL/port